 High-risk situations can include:

-Failing to install and maintain working smoke alarms.
+Failing to install and maintain working smoke and carbon monoxide alarms.

 Leaving children unattended in the home, especially in the kitchen or bathroom.